Education - Special educational needs

 All children with SEN should have their needs met.
 Most children will get the help they need from their school or early years setting.

-Every school in Sandwell has a teacher, the SENCO, who is responsible for co-ordinating support for pupils with SEN in their school.
+Every school in Sandwell has a teacher, the Special Educational Needs Co-ordinator (SENCO), who is responsible for co-ordinating support for pupils with SEN in their school.

 If you are worried about your child's progress ask for a discussion with the SENCO and/or the class teacher so that you can explain your concerns and hear how the school will be able to help.